Support local businesses to create sustainable change.

 Climate Action Bristol is a response to the Climate Emergency, providing an opportunity for students and local organisations to work together on tangible actions.

 This practical experience enables you to implement learnings from your degree course and embed the importance of inbuilt resilience and evidence-based actions.
-You will benefit from invaluable professional experience combined with opportnties for personal and skill development.
+You will benefit from invaluable professional experience combined with opportunties for personal and skill development.
 This will support your employability across multiple sectors, not just for work in the sustainability field.

 Key skills you can gain are: